-There are two Getting Started options to help you begin gathering and viewing Layer 2 network information:
+To begin gathering and viewing Layer 2 network information:

-- Start a new network scan to discover devices connected on the network.
-Click Wizard to start the Wizard discovery process. - If you have saved WhatsConnected discovery files previously, you can select an existing discovery file in the Recent files list, then click Open.
+Start a new network scan to discover devices connected on the network.
+Click Wizard to start the Wizard discovery process.

+If you have saved WhatsConnected discovery files previously, you can select an existing discovery file in the Recent files list, then click Open.